 Now Is the Time to Evaluate

 Each of these questions addresses significant operational concerns.
-They all revolve around a company’s ability to generate revenue and pay its bills.
-The two most important topics are expenses and cash, since the business owner has the most control over them.
+They all center around a company’s ability to generate revenue and pay its bills.
+The two most important topics are expenses and cash since the business owner has the most control over them.

-When extraordinary circumstances arise, such as COVID-19 or the Great Recession, people tend to wait and hope the situation will turn around quickly or not impact them that greatly.
+When extraordinary circumstances arise, people tend to wait and hope the situation will turn around quickly or not impact them that greatly.
 Unfortunately, this may be wishful thinking.
 Delay in making critical decisions can lead to more difficult and painful circumstances in the near future.

 In our experience, the companies that need help finding capital during a downturn almost always delayed in asking these difficult questions.
-Nearly all current business owners went through the Great Recession and learned valuable lessons.
-During that period, business owners had to figure out what needed to be done to survive.
-This situation is no different.
-Fall back on the lessons learned during the Great Recession and act now before you must make even more difficult decisions.
+Business owners who survive a crisis learn valuable lessons.
+During these periods, business owners figure out what needs to be done to survive.

 These questions are not easy, but by facing them head-on, your business will thrive once the dust has settled.

-PCE has helped numerous companies that faced financial challenges during times like these.
+PCE has helped numerous companies that have faced financial challenges.
 We are here to help you with our experience and advice.